spinkube/documentation/content/en/_index.md

 event-driven scaling and much more.

-[**Spin Kube Plugin**](https://github.com/spinkube/spin-plugin-kube) is a plugin for the [Spin](https://developer.fermyon.com/spin/v3/index) CLI thats aim to ease the experience for scaffolding, deploying and inspecting Spin workloads in Kubernetes.
+[**Spin Kube Plugin**](https://github.com/spinkube/spin-plugin-kube) is a plugin for the [Spin](https://developer.fermyon.com/spin/v3/index) CLI that aims to ease the experience for scaffolding, deploying and inspecting Spin workloads in Kubernetes.

-[**Spin Trigger MQTT**](https://github.com/spinkube/spin-trigger-mqtt/) trigger enables seamless integration between Spin and MQTT-based systems, allowing you to automate workflows and trigger actions based on MQTT messages.

 {{% /blocks/lead %}}